metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Jones is rough.
 The kid is still holding on to balls recklessly.
 And Shurmur telegraphing run plays doesn't help the situation.

+Giants offensive playbook seems to favor high-low routes where a receiver runs a slant route to the outside while the inside receiver crosses underneath to the flat.
+Daniel Jones seems to prefer throwing to the deeper receiver, even in tight coverage.

 ***

 ## Eagles @ Bills